Let’s talk Tarot.

 I began (many years ago,) reading the tarot with the Rider Waite Tarot Deck — which I still use, along with a variety of other decks I’ve collected along the way.

 I’m going to give you a very brief overview of how the tarot works, and a little bit of history that’s important to me.
-As there is lots of super information already out there.

 The cards were illustrated by Pamela Coleman Smith, under the verbal and written guidance of Arthur Edward Waite and went on sale in 1909, and they are the most recognised tarot deck in the world.
 I tend to think of the deck as the Waite-Smith more than the Rider-Waite, as the Rider Company were the publisher, and as such the creative process was largely complete by the time it reached them.
 Pamela Coleman was such an evocative artist, and her seascapes resonate very deeply with me.